CLM implementation doesn't have tobe a multi-year project.

 Common CLM Implementation Mistakes

-- • Not integrating with sourcing systems (creating a data silo)
+- Not integrating with sourcing systems, which creates a data silo

-Nvelop connects sourcing directly to contract management — so awarded vendors flow seamlessly into contract execution.
+Nvelop connects sourcing directly to contract management, so awarded vendors flow seamlessly into contract execution, with no manual re-entry.